-Accessing the Couse Web Page
+Accessing the Course Web Page

-To access the course web page, start from https://elearning.ufl.edu/.
-Log in using your Gator link user name and password.
+To access the course web page, start from http://lss.at.ufl.edu/, login using your Gator link user name and password.
 You should be taken to a list of your classes that are using Canvas and one of them is your ECO 2023 class.